Blazemeter/CitrixPlugin/README.md

 **Record Text Input** allow you to record every text input on the citrix window while the button is activated.
 When you are done with the text recording, just click again on the button and the associated samplers will be added in the JMeter tree and in the **View Results Tree** under **Citrix Recorder**.
 If there are many Interactions, they will be grouped under a **Transaction Controller**.
-You can also chose to use one of the three following buttons to stop the text input capture :
+You can also choose to use one of the three following buttons to stop the text input capture :

 * **Full Screenshot Check** adds to the created sampler a hash of the entire citrix window that will be analyzed during sampling process.
 * **Selection Screenshot Check** pops up a window with a screenshot of your citrix application.
 You can select an area of the screenshot that will be hashed and passed to the created sampler.